 Chris was not the only one who 'suffered varying degrees of worry'.
 Back in Mission Control we had been on an emotional rollercoaster from the very start of their game, so when Chris got down on one knee and proposed to a completely unsuspecting Frances, everyone started cheering and applauding!

 'He [Chris] always said that he would do it [propose] when I least expected it and that's totally what he did - I had no idea!
 When it happened at the end, just after finishing the main game I was definitely still in clueQuest mode as I even asked him if it was all real!
 I was so surprised!
 I feel very lucky to have been proposed to in such a unique way that he knew I'd love,' Frances told us after the game.

 When we asked whether she would come back to clueQuest for her hen do, Frances assured us that she'd definitely consider it as it 'would be a lot of fun.'
 'People have been joking that the whole wedding will now be themed that way and our guests will have to answer clues to find the venue,' she added.

 This could be you ;)

-So far, clueQuest has witnessed 7 proposals and orchestrated 6 - and the best part is that everyone said 'Yes' (phew!).
+So far, clueQuest has orchestrated dozens of proposals - and the best part is that everyone said 'Yes' (phew!).

 The clueQuest Team